For best results, view in Landscape mode.

 in the sidewall and could cause a

-Get your tires rotated and balanced, and your
+Get your tires rotated and balanced,

 Check with your mechanic about how